Sudhir Khastgir: Life and career

-Sudhir was born in Chittagong, Bangladesh in 1907.
+Khastgir was born in Chittagong, Bangladesh in 1907.
 He soon moved to Kolkata, India for his schooling.
 After graduating from the Visva-Bharati University at Santiniketan, he went to Academy of Fine Arts, Munich to study Fine Arts on a scholarship.
 After returning from Munich, he became the first Arts master at the newly opened The Doon School.
 He remained in Doon for the next 20 years.
 During this period, he also directed some dance-dramas based on the works of Rabindranath Tagore.

 While at Doon, he achieved considerable national fame and was invited by the Uttar Pradesh Government to head Lucknow College of Arts and Crafts, Lucknow (University of Lucknow) in 1956.

-He was awarded the Padma Shri award by Government of India in 1957, for his significant contributions to Indian art.
+Khastgir was given the Padma Shri award by Government of India in 1957, for his significant contributions to Indian art.

 Family

 His elder brother, Satish Ranjan Khastgir, was a noted physicist.
-His daughter Shyamoli Khastgir, an environmental activist, once married to architect, Lee Tan (son of Chinese scholar of Santiniketan Tan Yun-Shan) lives in Purba Palli, Shantiniketan.
+His daughter, Shyamoli Khastgir, an environmental activist, lives in Purba Palli, Shantiniketan.